Synonym(s)

 - Lymphopenia; the CD4/CD8 ratio is increased (sensitivity 0.70, specificity 0.83)17.

-- An- or hypergy with recall antigens.
+- An- or hyperglycemia with recall antigens.

-- ANA is pos. in 30% of patients.
+- ANA is positive in 30% of patients.

 - Eosinophilia: present in 25% of patients.

-Notice!
+- Note!
 ACE is suitable as a monitoring factor to determine progression.

-- X-ray examination of the skeleton: detection of bone cysts, especially in the finger and hand bones.
+- X-ray examination of the skeleton: Detection of bone cysts, especially in the finger and hand bones.

 - Sonography of the liver.

-Skin lesions and systemic involvement (modified after Trebing and Göring) | |
+| Skin lesions and systemic involvement (modified according to Trebing and Göring) | |

-Clinical form | Systemic participation |
+| Clinical form | Systemic involvement |

-Lupus pernio/big-nodular form | +++ |
+| Lupus pernio/large nodular form | +++ |

-subcutaneous nodular form
+| Subcutaneous nodular form

 |